2016 European Darts Trophy

 The 2016 European Darts Trophy was the eighth of ten PDC European Tour events on the 2016 PDC Pro Tour.
-The tournament took place at the RWE-Sporthalle in Mülheim, Germany, between 9–11 September 2016.
+The tournament took place at the RWE-Sporthalle in Mülheim, Germany, from 9 to 11 September 2016.
 It featured a field of 48 players and £115,000 in prize money, with £25,000 going to the winner.

 Michael Smith was the defending champion, but he lost 6–5 to James Wade in the quarter-finals.

 Michael van Gerwen won the title after defeating Mensur Suljović 6–5 in the final.

 Prize money

 The prize money of the European Tour events stays the same as last year.